Student to Student

 are very competitive (Britain, Latin America) while other places are much less so.
 Applications are due in October and are available through IIE.
 At large applications are welcome, but candidates must have at least a bachelor’s degree.

 is a great deal of latitude in designing a program.
-The undergraduate portion is administered by IIE, the postgraduate portion by AED.

 In searching for other country specific programs, embassies in Washington can often be of assistance.